mathpn/mathpn.github.io/src/content/blog/sentiment-classification-twitter-part2.md

     return tweet
 ```

-This time, however, we'll split the data into train, test and validation sets.
+This time, however, we'll split the data into train, test, and validation sets.
 The **validation** set is used to **monitor overfitting during training**.
 The test set should be left untouched and unseen until its evaluation.
-It may sound counter-intuitive, but merely tweaking the model according to the validation set performance may produce indirect overfitting (indirect as the model never sees any of the validation data) and may jeopardize its generalization capability (that is, its ability to perform well in data other than what it was trained on).
+It may sound counter-intuitive, but merely tweaking the model according to the validation set performance may produce indirect overfitting (indirect as the model never sees any of the validation data).
+Thus, jeopardizing its generalization capability (that is, its ability to perform well in data other than what it was trained on).

 ```python
 from sklearn.model_selection import train_test_split